btholt/complete-intro-to-react-v9/lessons/01-welcome/A-intro.md

 ---
 description: >-
-  Discover the Complete Intro to React, version 9, a comprehensive course designed by Brian Holt to take you from beginner to job-ready in React development.
-Learn essential React concepts, tools like Vite, JSX, and ecosystem integration at your own pace, with guidance on using GitHub for collaborative learning and support.
-Ideal for anyone looking to enhance their React skills, this course offers practical, real-world experience from a seasoned developer.
+  Join Brian Holt in "Complete Intro to React, v9," a beginner-friendly course that equips you with essential React skills using a first-principles approach, incorporating tools like Vite and JSX, making you job-ready in the React ecosystem.
 keywords:
-  - React course
-  - React tutorial
-  - learn React
   - Brian Holt
+  - React
-  - React development
+  - web development
+  - javascript
+  - frontend
+  - Vite
-  - React tools
+  - JSX
 ---
 > 🚨 You do not need to watch/read previous versions of this course.
 This is just the ninth revision of the course.